joshmoleiro/wazuh-siem-homelab/README.md

 ![Threat Hunting Events](threat-hunting-events.png)

 ### Most Common Alert: Integrity Checksum Changed (Rule 550)
 A checksum is a value assigned to a file based on a calculation made on the contents within it.
 Like a hash, if anything within it is changed then the value is changed which then triggers an alert.
 In Wazuh upon the installation the agent performs an initial baseline scan which then calculates the checksum of all the files and then proceeds to store said files within a database.
 With each scan that comes after it then checks the checksum of all those files again and compares them to their baselines, then if any of them result in any changes it fires off an alert.
-This alert specifically fired off so many times in my lab due to the fact that I am running it off of a macbook with MacOS Sequoia which makes constant small tweaks to system files.
+This alert specifically fired off so many times in my lab due to the fact that I am running it off of a macbook with MacOS Tahoe which makes constant small tweaks to system files.
 Every time Wazuh ran system scans it picked up on these changes and gave alerts on them (rule 550).
 In a real world environment I would need to be able to decipher actual suspicious changes such as a file having its actual contents modified versus ones that are completely normal such as slight value changes in files occurring after a system update.

 ### MITRE ATT&CK Mapping
 "Stored Data Manipulation T1565.001" is when an attacker has changed data that has been stored within the system with the intention of covering their tracks, changing how a system normally operates, or to attack something directly.
 In my lab this is shown with the integrity checksum change alerts.
 It was mapped to the MITRE attack section because the detection itself doesn't differentiate from Apple just changing the system file itself versus it being modified by an attacker and MITRE mapping itself doesn't actually take into account the intent of the change.